 Restaurants come and go.
 Perhaps you’ve watched businesses rotate in and out of a space and you wonder why they never seem to thrive.
 Or you struggle to get repeat customers at your restaurant and you wonder what’s going on.
 Running a restaurant business involves a lot of moving parts.
 Customers are picky about their food and where they like to eat.
 They frequent the places they love and they tell everyone about it.
 Likewise, they tell everyone about the places they had bad experiences with.
 If you want to create a thriving business, you need to consider each of these factors.

 What’s the parking like?
 Is it in the right part of town for your target customer?
 Is it easy to get to?
 Is it accessible?
 These are important questions you should ask before you start a restaurant.
 If you are stuck in a location that isn’t working for any of these reasons, it’s important to make changes if you want to thrive.
-The location of your business matters and having it in the wrong place can lead to failure.
-Do your due diligence if you need to make a move to ensure you choose just the right location.
+Or, you might want to consider restaurant alternatives such as virtual kitchens.
+These unique restaurant set-ups forgo the need for parking or prime locations because they operate on a to-go, delivery and pickup basis.
+For example, a NYC ghost kitchen is ideal in this busy metropolis where prime real estate is a costly commodity and parking is at a premium.
+Granted, if you want a full-service, sit-down restaurant, the location of your business matters and having it in the wrong place can lead to failure.
+Do your due diligence if you need to make a move to ensure you choose just the right location, or choose alternatives such as cloud kitchens that can give you and your restaurant customers the best of all worlds.

 Unless your restaurant brand is built around offering terrible service to your customers, you need to provide incredible customer service.
 Every time a guest interacts with the staff in a restaurant is an opportunity to create raving fans of your business.
 Don’t just send your staff out to the wolves.
 Take time to train them so they are knowledgeable and can easily help customers with their questions.
 Teach them and show them what good customer service looks like.
 It’s amazing what a smiling face can do, so make sure you hire staff who are friendly and personable.
 You’ll save yourself a lot of trouble down the road if you choose the right people for your business.